scottyoon221/frontend-nanodegree-mobile-portfolio/README.md

 }
 ```

-1. number of loop inside DOMContentLoaded addEventListener: Since it only displays at most 8 pizzas per column and there are 4 rows of pizzas in the screen any more than total of 32 pizzas is excessive.
+1. number of loop inside DOMContentLoaded addEventListener: Since it only displays at most 8 pizzas per column and there are 4 rows of pizzas in the screen, any more than total of 32 pizzas is excessive.

 ```bash
 document.addEventListener('DOMContentLoaded', function() {